MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 From the API Connect Designer **APIs** tab:

 1. To create a REST API definition, click the <img alt="save button" style="margin:0;display:inline" src="addIcon.png"/> add button and then select **New OpenAPI from scratch**.
-2. Configure the following parameters and click on 'Add' button to create the API:
+2. Configure the following parameters and click on **Add** button to create the API:

 	**Title**: Branches
     **Name**: branches